Webb's Depth of Knowledge: The Four DOK Levels with Examples

 Similarly, to implement Webb's DOK, teachers might use a wheel chart or rubric to assess the level of rigor required to complete a particular task or assignment and provide students with feedback that encourages them to engage in deeper and more complex thinking.

-Introducing rigorous instruction in the classroom is one of the most effective ways of helping students develop critical thinking skills and acquire knowledge that they can apply in real-world contexts.
+Introducing rigorous instruction in the classroom is one of the most effective ways of enabling students to develop critical thinking skills and acquire knowledge that they can apply in real-world contexts.
 Webb's Depth of Knowledge (DOK) is a framework that focuses on increasing rigor in classroom instruction by assessing the cognitive complexity of tasks and assignments.
 By understanding the four levels of rigor within the DOK framework, educators can design activities and assessments that help their students develop progressively more complex and sophisticated thinking skills.

 Educators can implement Webb's DOK in their classroom instruction by designing activities and assessments that align with each level.
 For example, teachers can design Level 1 tasks that focus on simple recall of information, such as asking students to identify key vocabulary words or concepts from a reading passage.